 In it, Dr. Corell warns that: “We are witnessing an unraveling of climate stability and therefore human stability and are seeing physical changes that are unprecedented in all of history.
 We are going to a place where we humans, and all we connect with, have never been before.”

 It’s hard to read this and other dire reports about climate change without feeling profoundly depressed.
 Is this our future?
 What will this world be like for our grandchildren?
 Increasingly uninhabitable?
 How will they cope?
 Or will there be a technological / market solution before these catastrophic predictions become reality?

 I had the same feeling after recently reading Oliver James’ “The Selfish Capitalist”.
 In this book, James presents a reasonably compelling theory that the reason why English-speaking capitalist countries have significantly higher mental health issues (double) than non-English is because of ‘selfish capitalism’, of which materialism is the key factor.

 [Selfish Capitalism systematically encourages] the idea that material affluence is the key to fulfilment, that only the affluence are winners and that access to the top is open to anyone willing to work hard enough, regardless of their familial, ethnic or social class background – if you do not succeed, there is only one person to blame.

 As a consequence of Selfish Capitalism, the rich (10%) have become massively richer, and for the rest, a relative decline.

-Of course, it can be argued that climate change is driven by selfish capitalism.
+Of course, it can be argued that climate change is a consequence o selfish capitalism.